 Pulse Repetition Rate

-The pulse repetition rate (or pulse repetition frequency) frep of a regular train of pulses is defined as the number of emitted pulses per second, or the inverse temporal pulse spacing.
+The pulse repetition rate (or pulse repetition frequency) frep of a regular train of pulses is defined as the number of emitted pulses per second, or more precisely the inverse temporal pulse spacing.

 - Typical mode-locked solid-state lasers emit with pulse repetition rates between 50 MHz and a few gigahertz, but in extreme cases < 10 MHz or > 100 GHz are possible.
 In most cases, there is a single pulse circulating in such a laser, so that the pulse repetition rate is the inverse round-prep time in the laser resonator.

 - Q switching of solid-state lasers typically allows repetition rates from below 1 Hz to the order of 100 kHz.
 For active Q switching, the pulse repetition rate is determined by an external drive signal, while for passive Q switching its depends on the magnitude of loss modulation, the pump power and various other parameters.